microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 ----

 Let’s drive this home with an example.
-Let's say we are in charge of running an e-commerce site that runs a web farm with 100 server instances.
+Let's say we are in charge of running a e-commerce site that runs a web farm with 100 server instances.
 Something bad happens, maybe a bad OS or software update, a power fluctuation, whatever, and 14 of these 100 instances stop working.
 They hopefully didn’t burst into flame like this graphic suggests, but you get the idea.

 Quiz time.
 Now remember, 14 out of the 100 instances are now totally out commission.
 Is the situation:
 - A: no big deal?
 We should get to dealing with the problem at some point when we can get around it.
 At worst maybe we’re spending money for some broken VMs we aren’t using so we should take care of them.